takushim/tanitracer/README.md

 # tanitracer

-A python toolbox for reconstructing and analyzing super-resolution images
+A python toolbox for semi-automatic single particle tracking (SPT) and reconstruction of super-resolution images.
+The python scripts in this toolbox were used in our paper, **Semi-automated single-molecule microscopy screening of fast-dissociating specific antibodies directly from hybridoma cultures**, published in Cell Reports, 2021 ([pubmed link](https://pubmed.ncbi.nlm.nih.gov/33535030/)).

 ## Introduction